neilmix/dezent/README.md

 'aaa'
 ```

-## = rule definitions
+## rule set
-Rule definitions provide abstraction, reusability, and recursion within Dezent grammars.
-Each rule definition has a name and one or more rules that match input.
-Definitions are invoked via a rule reference within a pattern to the definition's name.
-A definition's rules are evaluated in order, and the first rule to match will yield its output.
-If no rules match, the reference will fail to match.
-Each rule name must be unique within the grammar.

-**Syntax**
 ```
 {identifier} _ '=' _ {rule} ( _ ',' _ {rule} )* _ ';'
 ```
+Rule sets provide abstraction, reusability, and recursion within Dezent grammars.
+A set is given a name and one or more rules that match input.
+Rule sets are referred to within patterns via the set's name.
+The rules are evaluated in order, and the first rule to match will yield the set's output, thereby termination matching for the rule set.
+If no rules match, the set will fail to match.
+Each rule set name must be unique within the grammar.

 **Examples**
 ```javascript
 > new Dezent(`